narcode/codeklavier/README.md

 More information about the specific prototypes can be found in their respective directories.

+### Latest
+CodeKlavier made two videos for this year's HashiDays event.
+More about about the videos [here](https://codeklavier.space/hdinfo)

 Checkout our [videos page](https://codeklavier.space/videos) to see the Codeklavier in action or visit the [Activities page](https://codeklavier.space/activities) for info on past and future performances.